 Events and Campaigns

 The CDCN is incredibly grateful for the support and engagement of community members through a variety of events throughout the year, who have all contributed to the CDCN’s mission.
 Through the Castleman disease Warrior program, a team of Castleman disease patients raise money and awareness about Castleman disease.
-Through our annual Quest for a Cure Gala, World Castleman Disease Day, Giving Tuesday, and personal donations made through our webpage and other fundraisers directly drive research forward, with over 90% of all dollars donated to the CDCN going directly to Castleman disease research, an unprecedented percentage for any disease-associated nonprofit organization.
+Through annual events (Quest for a Cure Gala, World Castleman Disease Day, Giving Tuesday) and personal donations made through our webpage and other fundraisers, the CDCN is able to drive Castleman disease research forward.
+Over 90% of all dollars donated to the CDCN going directly to Castleman disease research, an unprecedented percentage for any disease-associated nonprofit organization.
 If you would like to help advance life-saving research and donate to the CDCN, please click here.

 The CDCN hopes to continue to educate the medical community and identify experts for referral.
 Through peer-reviewed publications, conference meetings at the annual American Society of Hematology conference, and the maintenance of the Castleman disease UpToDate page (the premier resource used by physicians around the world to educate themselves about how to best treat each disease), the CDCN spreads awareness and knowledge about Castleman disease across the medical community.
 We plan to continue to expand our physician referral network as well as our physician network to facilitate physician education and ultimately improve patient care.
 Physicians and researchers can join the CDCN community here.